NIRCam Grism Time-Series Observations of GJ 436b

 On this page

-For this science use case, we illustrate how to measure the 2.4–5.0 µm emission spectrum of the planet GJ 436 b using NIRCam grism time-series observations (TSO).
+This science use case illustrates how to measure the 2.4–5.0 µm emission spectrum of the planet GJ 436 b using NIRCam grism time-series observations (TSO).

 Science motivation